pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

     aws ec2 create-vpc-endpoint --vpc-id <your_vpc_id> --region <your_region> --service-name <your_endpoint_service_name> --vpc-endpoint-type Interface --subnet-ids <your_application_subnet_ids>
     ```

 - Take a note of the supported availability zones (AZs) that follow **Endpoint Service Ready in**.
-You will need the information for the follow-up step.
+You will need the information in the follow-up step.

 Then create an AWS interface endpoint either using the AWS Management Console or using the AWS CLI.